-Thanksgiving weekend has come and gone, and analysts have crunched the numbers to understand how much was spent, where it was spent, and who made bigger profits.
-It’s also important to take a look at other trends from that weekend to understand how consumers are shopping and what is pushing them towards a purchase.
-With a few weeks left until Christmas, you can put these takeaways to good use to sell more during the rest of the holiday season!
+Thanksgiving weekend has come and gone, and analysts have crunched the numbers to understand how much was spent, where it was spent, and who made more significant profits.
+It’s also essential to look at other trends from that weekend to understand how consumers shop and what is pushing them toward a purchase.
+With a few weeks until Christmas, you can put these takeaways to good use to sell more during the rest of the holiday season!

 This Thanksgiving season saw mobile shopping grow in a big way.
-From using mobile devices to shop and search for products, to an increased number of mobile payments, shoppers chose mobile.
+From using mobile devices to shop and search for products to an increased number of mobile payments, shoppers chose mobile.
 Mobile sales contributed close to 22% of total online sales on Black Friday, while tablets accounted for about 15% of online sales.
 One aspect that stood out with mobile use was speed.
-With mobile traffic up, average page response times were as high as 8 seconds- which points to the fact that retailers may not have been ready for the mobile onslaught.
+With mobile traffic up, average page response times were as high as 8 seconds, indicating that retailers may not have been ready for the mobile onslaught.

 What it means for you: Focus on hand-held devices.
-Implement a sound technology and marketing strategy in place already, then work on it.
+Implement a sound technology and marketing strategy already, then work on it.
 Get your responsive design in place, downsize those large photos and videos, and test page load times on mobile devices.
-If shoppers are using their smartphones and tablets, you do not want to drive them away by having a poor mobile experience.
+If shoppers use their smartphones and tablets, you do not want to drive them away by having a poor mobile experience.

 Thanksgiving also saw an increased number of retargeting campaigns.
 This can be an effective way to get shoppers back to your site and your deals.
 But on crucial shopping days, sending out more than one email can cause you to get dumped into the spam folder.

 What it means for you: Retargeting is necessary- but you need to use it wisely and in just the right amount to reap benefits.
-Your holiday shoppers will be inundated with emails, so you need to craft a message that is personal and speaks to their needs and purchases.
+Your holiday shoppers will be inundated with emails, so you need to craft a personal message that speaks to their needs and purchases.

 Social Media Referrals

 If you aren’t using some of these tactics already, don’t worry!
-You still have a few more weeks to aggressively reach out to your consumers.
-When you partner with a fulfillment expert like Speed Commerce, you get more time on your hands to focus on the above trends.
-We can handle complex fulfillment, returns & exchanges, personalized packaging, order processing, customer care and shipping- literally everything that takes place from the moment an order is placed.
+You still have a few more weeks to reach out to your consumers aggressively.
+When you partner with a fulfillment expert like Speed Commerce, you get more time to focus on the above trends.
+We can handle complex fulfillment, returns & exchanges, personalized packaging, order processing, customer care, and shipping- literally everything that takes place from the moment an order is placed.